Below are some examples of using the

 Notes that have been created some time over the previous 7 days.

-Notes that have been created in the current day.
+Notes that have been edited in the current day.

 Notes that have pending changes to push to the server.